 As with any new business, you will need to invest a little money so you can learn the ropes from people who actually know what they are talking about.

-Here are two blogging experts that I can, in good faith, recommend.
+Here is one blogging expert that I can, in good faith, recommend.
 (If you don’t believe me, look at their recommendations.
 They are amazing!).

 - Nurse Blogging 101: Healthcare Media Academy – If you are a nurse or other healthcare blogger, I highly recommend starting with this one.
 Creators Brittany Wilson and Kati Kleber are both published, award-winning authors who are also considered the Godmothers in nurse blogging.
 They are especially great because they go into more detail about patient privacy concerns and other considerations that healthcare bloggers need to be aware of.